Skip to main content

 Many companies have implemented this system and seen a drastic change in output cost alongside consumer satisfaction.

-Allowing materials to retain as much value as possible in today's climate is vital to any successful business, and by using models such as this allow the company to grow while producing much less waste than in traditional processes.
+Allowing materials to retain as much value as possible through practices like green sourcing is vital to any successful business, and using circular models allows the company to grow while producing much less waste than in traditional processes.